ShimaBolboli/Ollama/README.md

 pip install torch==1.10.0+cpu torchvision==0.11.1+cpu torchaudio===0.10.0+cpu -f https://download.pytorch.org/whl/cpu/torch_stable.html
 pip install transformers
 ```
-2- Download and Load GPT-Neo Model
+## 2- Download and Load GPT-Neo Model
 Use the Hugging Face Transformers library to load the GPT-Neo model and tokenizer.
 GPT-Neo models come in various sizes; for demonstration, we'll use EleutherAI/gpt-neo-1.3B, which is a smaller variant compared to larger models like GPT-3.

 •	Create a Python script (gpt_neo.py) to serve the model

 Demonstrating Functionality via curl
 -----------------------------------------------------------------------
-1-Set Up a Server to Serve GPT-Neo
+## 1-Set Up a Server to Serve GPT-Neo
 Typically, for local interaction via curl, you'd need to set up a simple server that listens for HTTP requests and processes them using the loaded GPT-Neo model.
 We'll use Python and Flask for this purpose.
 •	Create a Python script (gpt_neo_server.py) to serve the model

+## 2- Run code
-2- Open a terminal, navigate to the directory where gpt_neo_server.py is saved, and run the server
+Open a terminal, navigate to the directory where gpt_neo_server.py is saved, and run the server

-3- Interact with GPT-Neo via curl
+## 3- Interact with GPT-Neo via curl
 Now, simulate interaction with the GPT-Neo model server using curl in another terminal window:

 ```